replicatedhq/docs/docs/packaging-an-application/events-and-orchestration.md

 when a container changes state.
 These events are published as soon as the Replicated operator reports that the container state has changed.

 When setting up event orchestration use unique event names.
-When starting a container with constraints from multiple parents the first event to fire causes the container to start.
+When starting a container with constraints from multiple parents, the first event to fire causes the container to start.

 ## Container Started Event
 A `container-start` event is published as soon as the Docker Engine reports that your container is started.
 The container